7 Healthy Halloween Dessert Recipes That Will Have You Skipping Candy

 Graveyard Mousse Pots

 These chocolate mousse pots will please everyone, regardless of age.
 Wallflower Kitchen uses Nakd Cocoa Delight bars as the dirt and an avocado-based chocolate pudding that tastes surprisingly like the real thing.
-Simple gluten-free gravestone cookies top off the pots to make these a spooky and yummy (and healthy!) crowd-pleaser.
+Simple gluten-free gravestone cookies top off the pots to make these a spooky and yummy (and healthy!) crowd-pleasing Halloween dessert recipe.

 This story was originally published on October 17, 2016 and has been updated.